FlowerWrong/acts_as_markable/README.md

 = ActsAsMarkable

 This project rocks and uses MIT-LICENSE.
-And no `method_missing` and 'dynamic method'.
+And no `method_missing` and `dynamic method`.

 #### Note